b-k/unicode-falafel/README.md

 !["Falafel" is as common as "croissant" in Google's database](trends.png)

-Google's heavily English-language database indicates that the usage of "falafel" is roughly as popular as "croissant", and noticeably more popular than some of the Japanese foods represented in the emoji set (see figure).
+Google's heavily English-language database indicates that the usage of "falafel" is roughly as popular as "croissant", and noticeably more popular than some of the Japanese food emoji (see figure).
-The figure includes "sweet potato", which is more popular in Google's database, but clearly seasonal, while Falafel shows consistent usage.
+The figure includes "sweet potato", which is more popular in Google's database but clearly seasonal, while Falafel shows consistent usage.

 ### Multiple uses